 Traditional marketing is one form of marketing that is done offline, without the use of the internet.
 Examples of which are Print Ads such as, magazines, newspapers, billboards, etc. Broadcast, making use of radios, and televisions.
 Telemarketing including cold calling and requested calling.
 Lastly, Direct Mail Marketing, particularly, postcards, letters, catalogs, etc.

-Content marketing is, on the other hand, is one form of marketing that is done online, with the use of the internet.
+Content marketing is, on the other hand, one form of marketing that is done online, with the use of the internet.
 Examples of which are free materials available online like videos, emails, blogs, photos, tweets, etc. Its primary aim, to entertain, inform, and educate people.

 Understanding Content Marketing